lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    :ref:`lightly-platform`.

 * **ActiveLearningAgent:** :py:class:`lightly.active_learning.agents.agent.ActiveLearningAgent`
-   The `ActiveLearningAgent` builds the client interface of our active learning framework.
+   The `ActiveLearningAgent` builds the client interface of our active-learning framework.
 It allows to indicate which images are preselected and which ones to sample from.
 Furthermore, one can query it to get a new batch of images.
    To initialize an `ActiveLearningAgent` you need an `ApiWorkflowClient`.